The Evil That Men Do (film)

-The Evil That Men Do is a 1984 action thriller film directed by J. Lee Thompson, and starring Charles Bronson, Theresa Saldana, and Joseph Maher.
-The film was adapted by David Lee Henry and John Crowther from the novel of the same name by R. Lance Hill.
+The Evil That Men Do is a 1984 American action thriller film directed by J. Lee Thompson and starring Charles Bronson, Theresa Saldana, Joseph Maher and José Ferrer.
+The film is adapted by R. Lance Hill (under the alias ‘David Lee Henry’) and John M. Crowther from Hill’s 1978 novel of the same title.
+It was produced by ITC Entertainment and released by Tri-Star Pictures on September 21, 1984.

 Bronson plays a former assassin who comes out of retirement to avenge the death of his journalist friend at the hands of a torturer called "The Doctor", who works for various dictatorships worldwide, particularly those of Operation Condor.
 The film marks the fifth collaboration between Bronson and director J. Lee Thompson, following St. Ives (1976), The White Buffalo (1977), Caboblanco (1980), and 10 to Midnight (1983).

 Plot

-In Suriname, Clement Molloch, referred to as "The Doctor", is shown torturing a journalist to death in front of government officials with electricity The name of the journalist is Jorge.
+In Suriname, Clement Molloch, referred to as "The Doctor", tortures journalist Jorge Hidalgo to death with electricity in front of government officials.
 Outside of the building, an Israeli Mossad team attempts to rig a bomb under the Doctor's car.
-The operation fails and one of the team members is killed.
+The operation fails and one team member is killed.

-The next scene takes place in the Cayman Islands where Holland (Charles Bronson), a retired assassin, lives in relative peace.
-He is asked by an old friend to assassinate the Doctor.
-Though he initially refuses to intervene, after learning that his friend Jorge was killed by him and watching videoed testimonies of Molloch's other tortured victims from around the world, including Chile and Asia, Holland then decides to avenge his friend.
+In the Cayman Islands, Holland, a retired assassin, lives in relative peace.
+An old friend asks him to assassinate the Doctor.
+Though he initially refuses to intervene, after learning his friend Jorge was killed by him and watching video testimonies of Molloch's other torture victims around the world, including Chile and Asia, Holland changes his mind.
 He agrees to search for Molloch but wants to appear as a family man/tourist and therefore accompanies Jorge's widow Rhiana and her daughter Sarah into Guatemala, where the Doctor is based.

-The three meet up with Max Ortiz, a friend, who takes them to a cockfighting-ring frequented by Molloch.
-They are followed by an apparently crippled man, but Holland alerts him to his presence before he can get to him and he escapes.
+The three meet up with Max Ortiz, a friend, who takes them to a cockfighting ring frequented by Molloch.
+They are followed by an apparently crippled man, but Holland alerts him to his presence before he can attack, and he escapes.
 Later, Max takes them to Molloch's compound.
-Holland returns at night and sees the crippled man walking normally.
+Holland returns at night and sees the "crippled" man walking normally.
 He scopes out the lights and cameras for later.

-Holland and Rhiana go into town for information.
-While he is off at the bar, a local begins harassing Rhiana.
-Holland crushes his groin and neck to a cheering crowd and catches the attention of another one of Molloch's henchmen.
-Holland and Rhiana trick the man into returning to their hotel for a threesome, and Holland kills the bodyguard by throwing a knife into his throat.
+Holland and Rhiana go to a bar in town for information.
+While Holland is at the bar, a large local man harasses Rhiana.
+Holland crushes his testicles, subduing him, and then kills him by crushing his neck while the bar crowd cheers.
+This catches the attention of another of Molloch's henchmen.
+Holland and Rhiana trick him into returning to their hotel for a "threesome", and Holland kills him with a knife.
 Rhiana is horrified and Holland demands she return home, as his mission is becoming dangerous.
-However, Rhiana refuses to return home, wanting to see the Doctor killed in person.
+However, Rhiana refuses, wanting to see the Doctor killed in person.